 Our tip will be online shortly.
 Please check back soon.

-Taking place on Day 2 of Cheltenham Festival (Wednesday 15th March 2017), the 3 mile RSA Novices’ Chase is a Grade 1 often seen as a trial for potential Gold Cup horses.
-Horses’ carry 11 stone 4lb (5 year olds get a 2lb allowance and mares 7lb) over the 19 fences.
-Don’t forget to check out our other Cheltenham festival betting tips.
+Taking place on Day 2 of Cheltenham Festival (Wednesday 15th March 2017), the three mile RSA Novices’ Chase is a Grade 1 often seen as a trial for potential Gold Cup horses.
+Horses’ carry 11 stone 4lb (five year olds receive a two pound allowance and mares receive seven pounds) over the 19 fences.

 The betting trends for the RSA Chase worth following are as follows:

 - 9 of the last 10 winners had at least 3 runs chasing.